Skip to the main content.

 Key takeaways

-• Strategic HR investment ROI is found by linking people data to operational performance and cost reduction.
+• HR investment ROI comes from tying people data to operational performance and cost reduction.

-• High-performing teams rely on a balance of work personalities to drive efficiency and reduce turnover costs.
+• High-performing teams rely on a balance of work personalities to lift efficiency and cut turnover cost.

-• Reducing time-to-hire and improving organisational fit are the fastest ways to see a measurable return on recruitment spend.
+• Reducing time-to-hire and improving organisation fit are the fastest routes to a measurable return.

-• Proving the value of HR requires moving from descriptive metrics to predictive workforce intelligence.
+• Proving HR's value means moving from descriptive metrics to predictive workforce intelligence.

 The challenge of quantifying human capital

-For a long time, the boardroom viewed HR as a necessary expense – a department responsible for compliance, payroll, and the occasional team-building lunch.
-However, the modern workplace has shifted the narrative.
-We now know that the single greatest lever for business growth isn't just your product or your technology; it is the collective energy and capability of your people.
+For a long time the boardroom saw HR as a necessary expense, the department for compliance, payroll and the occasional team lunch.
+The modern workplace has shifted that.
+The single biggest lever for growth is not the product or the technology, it is the collective capability of your people.

-The difficulty lies in the 'soft' nature of traditional HR metrics.
-While it is easy to calculate the ROI of a new piece of machinery or a marketing campaign, measuring the financial impact of a leadership development programme or a culture shift feels elusive.
-This gap in measurement often leads to under-investment in the very areas that drive long-term sustainability.
+The difficulty sits in the soft nature of traditional HR metrics.
+Calculating the return on a new machine or a marketing campaign is straightforward.
+Measuring the financial impact of a leadership program or a culture shift feels slippery, and that gap in measurement often leads to under-investment in the very areas that drive long-term health.

-To secure the budget and buy-in needed for transformative people strategies, we must learn to speak the language of the C-suite.
-This means translating engagement scores into retention dollars and personality alignment into productivity gains.
-By focusing on HR investment ROI, we move HR from the periphery of the business strategy to its very centre.
+To win the budget and the buy-in for real people strategies, HR has to speak the language of the C-suite.
+That means translating engagement scores into retention dollars and personality alignment into productivity gains.
+Focus on HR investment ROI and you move HR from the edge of the strategy to its centre.

 Section 1 illustration for How to measure and maximise your HR investment ROI

-Before we can calculate a return, we must understand the baseline costs of inaction.
-Employee turnover is perhaps the most visible drain on HR investment ROI.
-Beyond the obvious recruitment fees, there are the hidden costs of lost institutional knowledge, decreased team morale, and the 'ramp-up' time required for a new hire to reach full competency.
+Before you can calculate a return, you need the baseline cost of inaction.
+Turnover is the most visible drain.
+Beyond recruitment fees sit the hidden costs of lost institutional knowledge, dented team morale and the ramp-up time before a new hire reaches full competency.

-Research suggests that replacing a mid-level employee can cost between 50% and 150% of their annual salary.
-When you multiply this across a workforce of several hundred people, the numbers become staggering.
-If a company with 500 staff has a 20% turnover rate, they are losing millions of dollars every year in avoidable replacement costs.
+Research suggests replacing a mid-level employee can cost between 50% and 150% of their annual salary.
+Multiply that across a workforce of several hundred and the numbers get serious.
+A company of 500 with 20% turnover is losing a large sum every year in avoidable replacement costs.

-Disengagement is equally expensive, though harder to spot on a balance sheet.
-A team that is technically 'present' but mentally checked out produces less, makes more mistakes, and provides poorer customer service.
-We see this often in teams where there is a mismatch between an individual's natural work personality and their daily tasks.
-For example, a The Auditor who is forced into a high-pressure, visionary sales role will likely burn out, leading to a negative return on their salary investment.
+Disengagement is just as expensive and harder to spot on a balance sheet.
+A team that is technically present but mentally checked out produces less, makes more errors and serves customers worse.
+It often shows up where someone's natural work personality clashes with their daily tasks.
+An Auditor pushed into a high-pressure, vision-heavy sales role will likely burn out, which delivers a negative return on their salary.

-To build a robust ROI framework, we need to categorise HR activities into three main buckets: cost savings, productivity gains, and strategic growth.
-Cost savings are the easiest to track – think reduced agency spend or lower absenteeism.
-Productivity gains are found by measuring output per head, while strategic growth looks at how people initiatives enable the business to scale or innovate.
+To build a solid ROI framework, sort HR activity into cost savings, productivity gains and strategic growth.
+Cost savings are easiest to track, like reduced agency spend or lower absenteeism.
+Productivity gains come from measuring output per head.
+Strategic growth looks at how people initiatives let the business scale or invent.

-At Compono, we have spent over a decade researching how high-performing teams function.
-We found that the most successful organisations don't just hire for skills; they hire for 'Organisation Fit'.
-This includes culture fit, job fit, and personality fit.
-When these three align, the ROI on that hire increases exponentially because the individual is more likely to stay longer and perform at a higher level from day one.
+Compono has spent more than a decade researching how high-performing teams work.
+The most successful organisations do not just hire for skills, they hire for organisation fit, which spans culture fit, job fit and personality fit.
+When those align, the return on that hire climbs, because the person stays longer and performs at a higher level sooner.

-One practical way to improve this return is by using Compono Hire, which uses workforce intelligence to assess candidates across these dimensions.
-By automating the screening process and focusing on fit, organisations can drastically reduce their cost-per-hire while simultaneously increasing the quality of their talent pool.
-This dual benefit is the cornerstone of a high HR investment ROI.
+A practical way to lift that return is Compono Hire, which uses workforce intelligence to assess candidates across those dimensions.
+Automating the screen and focusing on fit cuts cost-per-hire while raising the quality of the talent pool.
+That double benefit sits at the core of a strong HR investment ROI.
+Lyre's used this approach to scale from 4 to 70 people across five continents in two years without losing quality.

 Linking work personality to team performance